andrianantoanina/Discriminant-php/README.md

 # Discriminant-php
-Interface calculant le discriminant avec php
+Interface calculating the discriminant with php